What Conditions Might Keep Me from Getting Veneers?

-If your gum problems and tooth decay are mild and curable, the dentist will provide treatment for these problems before proceeding with the veneer procedure.
+If your gum problems and tooth decay are mild and curable, your Irresistible Smiles dentist will provide treatment for these problems before proceeding with the veneer procedure.

-In other cases where there is not much enamel left in the teeth or much of the teeth’s structure is compromised by too many fillers, veneers are definitely out of the question.
+In other cases where there is not much enamel left on the teeth or much of the teeth’s structure is compromised by too many fillings, veneers are out of the question.